kaivladimirv/php-project-48/README.md

 [![asciicast](https://asciinema.org/a/p8bR72cy8jRU2YgvQ2S5NeoP3.svg)](https://asciinema.org/a/p8bR72cy8jRU2YgvQ2S5NeoP3)

 ## License
-The Bryan Games project is licensed for use under the MIT License (MIT).
+The Difference Calculator project is licensed for use under the MIT License (MIT).
 Please see [LICENSE](/LICENSE) for more information.